rohangc/NeoVimConfiguration/Readme.md

      1. Open any source file (with the appropriate file extension) in Neovim.
      1. Execute command: ```:LspInstall``` - this installs the Language Server required for the type of file currently open.
         * You can also manually install LSP servers for any other programming language by navigation within the Mason window (invoked by entering command: ```:Mason```) and by typing: ```i``` (type: ```g?``` within the Mason window for more help).
+   1. To activate Copilot, execute this command: ```:Copilot auth``` and follow on-screen instructions.

 1. Execute command ```:checkhealth```
    1. This shows you a list of missing/broken/incompatible dependencies (other programs) that need to be resolved for Neovim to work.